Developing an Artistic Style of Your Own

 What exactly is artistic style?

-Artistic style is a specific characteristic or group of characteristics that are consistently present in the artworks of an artist.
+Artistic style is a specific characteristic or group of characteristics that are consistently present in the works of an artist.
 It’s that extra little thing that an artist does to set himself apart from other artists.

 Should you develop your own artistic style?